ajaviaad/doctorvit/README.md

 ## FAQ

 **Q: Do I have to change my notebook prompts?**
-A: No. The adapter exports a `predict(payload)` function that calls your existing pipeline unchanged.
+A: No. The adapter exports a `predict(payload)` function that calls existing pipeline unchanged.

 **Q: Can I scale workers by queue depth?**
 A: Yes—use KEDA with Redis Scaler.
 This chart ships CPU-based HPA by default.